Bayesian Thomas Bayes

 The fine art ghost haunts every postmodernist website.
 That things are not always what they seem is illustrated by cartoons featuring absurd fairy birds.

-Lemmatas are becoming a joke.
 Pictures are fragmented moments of memory, lacking any center of gravity, subjective truth.
+Shongololo says he implements process changes to ensure that any errors are not repeated, thus leading to improved accuracy over time.